rlnt/bl2-eridiumlib/README.md

 - make sure the EridiumLib sits in the right path
   - `Borderlands 2\Binaries\Win32\Mods\EridiumLib`
 - make sure you have the `dist` folder within the mod directory and there are files in it
+- if it's still not working, contact us on [Discord]

 ## **💻 Developing**